InWonYeu/interphon/docs/source/introduction.rst

 - ``inout`` sub-package consists of parser modules to read and write files in different DFT formats.

-- ``core`` sub-package consists of core modules responsible for the control of main workflow.
+- ``core`` sub-package consists of core modules responsible for the central processes.

 - ``util`` sub-package consists of util modules to extend the functionality.